 - Since 1978, the NFIP has paid nearly $52 billion for flood insurance claims and related costs.
 (Data as of 2/25/16.)

-- There are currently more than 5.3 million flood policies in force across more than 22,000 communities in the U.S.
+- There are currently more than 5.1 million Policies in Force across more than 22,000 communities in the United States.

 For more policy and claim statistics, visit the National Flood Insurance Program.